Elizabeth A. Luckman, PhD

-Dr. Elizabeth Luckman is a Clinical Associate Professor at the Gies College of Business and the founder of Golden Mean Growth, a leadership development practice dedicated to helping individuals grow as leaders and team members.
-Her work focuses on empowering people to solve problems more effectively and ethically while building meaningful connections with their work.
+Dr. Elizabeth Luckman is a Clinical Associate Professor at the Gies College of Business and the founder of Golden Mean Growth.
+Her work explores how people cultivate the awareness, wisdom, and inner strength needed to thrive amid the complexity of work and life.

-Dr. Luckman holds a PhD in organizational behavior from the Olin Business School at Washington University in St. Louis, an MBA from the Fisher College of Business at The Ohio State University, and a BA in Classical Civilization and English Literature from Wellesley College.
-She also earned a leadership coaching certificate from the Doerr Institute for New Leaders at Rice University, aligning with her commitment to cultivating leaders and empowering individuals within organizations.
-She has lived in Scotland, Indonesia, and nine different states.
+Elizabeth holds a PhD in Organizational Behavior from Washington University in St. Louis, an MBA from The Ohio State University, and a BA from Wellesley College.
+She is an ICF-trained coach through the Doerr Institute for New Leaders at Rice University and has completed a certification in NeuroTransformational Coaching.

 Click here for her Gies College of Business Profile.